 When to Expect Your New Medicare Card

 If you’re automatically enrolled in Medicare insurance, you’ll get your new Medicare card in the mail three months before your 65th birthday or your 25th month of receiving disability benefits.
 If you do not qualify for automatic enrollment, you’ll have to enroll in Original Medicare to receive your new Medicare card and associated coverage.
-If you’re signed up for a Medicare Advantage, Part D, a Medigap plan—or have Medicaid—you’ll be mailed a separate membership card along with your Original Medicare card.
+If you’re signed up for a Medicare Advantage plan, Medicare Prescription Drug plan, a Medicare Supplement Insurance plan—or have Medicaid—you’ll be mailed a separate membership card along with your Original Medicare card.

 How to Use Your New Medicare Card

 Your new Medicare card is unique to you and your coverage, and you’ll want to carry it with you at all times.
 Your card shows the dates your Medicare Part A and Medicare Part B coverage begin, as well as your Medicare number, which serves as an identification number in the Medicare system.